Q&A: Are Face Mask Requirements Legal?

 Absolutely.
 Seat belt laws, motorcycle helmet laws, rules about who can sell cigarettes and where people can smoke them.
 Even the so-called Big Gulp ban in New York City — these public health rules are often seen as paternalistic.
 Mask mandates are being framed that way as well.

 But that's not quite right.
 The message that wearing a mask protects other people isn't really getting through for some folks.
-So, we're seeing a lot of rhetoric about how it should be a personal choice to decide to take a risk instead of focusing on how we don't know who's infected and could be spreading the virus to others.
+So we're seeing a lot of rhetoric about how it should be a personal choice to decide to take a risk instead of focusing on how we don't know who's infected and could be spreading the virus to others.

 Right now, we're seeing the virus running rampant in the United States, and we know from health officials that wearing a mask is one of the ways in which we as individuals can actually help to control this pandemic.
 What do you think should happen going forward?

 I think the focus on masks is worth discussing.
-It's a common-sense step that people can take.
+It's a commonsense step that people can take.
 But I hope that people don't get too distracted by the mask issue alone and let that distract them from being angry at the government for failing to find more testing and tracing so that we can implement a modern public health response.

 Masks help slow the spread, but a well-funded and coordinated testing strategy is the foundation of that modern response that we know is far more effective even than mask wearing.